Organize & Clean

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-As the holidays quickly approach, many people are now planning how to decorate their homes and make them as inviting as possible to host family and friends.
-I, like many others, would much rather focus on which scented candles and twinkling lights I’ll put out, what the menu will look like, and the overall ambiance of my get-together instead of planning out a cleaning routine.
-When it comes to hosting, however, cleaning is a crucial part of a night running smoothly — no matter how many guests will enjoy your home.
+As the holidays approach, many people are now planning how to decorate their homes and make them as inviting as possible to host family and friends.
+I, like many others, would much rather focus on which scented candles and twinkling lights I’ll put out, what the menu will look like, and the overall ambiance of my get-together instead of planning out a holiday cleaning routine.
+When it comes to hosting a get together, however, cleaning is a crucial part of a night running smoothly — no matter how many guests will enjoy your home.

-I reached out to an array of professionals, from interior designers to cleaning experts, to ask them to share a few tips and hacks on how to clean before, during, and after hosting so your guests can have a great time and your home can feel like a comfortable space.
+We spoke with an array of professionals, from interior designers to cleaning experts, to learn their top tips and hacks on how to clean when hosting a holiday party so your guests can have a great time and your home can feel like a comfortable space to celebrate the season.

 Credit: Joe Lingeman